UPHL-BioNGS/Cecret/README.md

 ```
 ## What if I need to filter out human reads or I only want reads that map to my reference?

 Although not perfect, if `'params.filter = true'`, then only the reads that were mapped to the reference are returned.
-This _should_ eliminate all human contamination (as long as human is not part of the supplied reference).
+This _should_ eliminate all human contamination (as long as human is not part of the supplied reference) and all "problematic" incidental findings.

 ## This workflow has too many bells and whistles.
 I really only care about generating a consensus fasta.
 How do I get rid of all the extras?